elimirks/simpleHTTP/README.md

  - Currently there is only one thread to send the data...
 This could get clogged easily.
 - Add support for preprocessors.
 - Parse GET variables.
+- Allow sending large files, such as executables.
+ - Stream the output instead of loading it all at once.